splunk/observability-workshop/content/en/s4r/3-quick-tour/1-homepage/99-login-faq.md

 ### 3. Invalid or unknown password

-The system does not recognise the password and username combination, please click on the reset password link to try and reset your password.
+The system does not recognize the password and username combination, please click on the reset password link to try and reset your password.
 You will be asked to provide a password.
-If that account exist, an email will be send to allow you to reset your password. follow the instruction in  that email.
+If that account exists, an email will be sent to allow you to reset your password. follow the instructions in that email.

-If no email is arriving, your username is not recognised , reach out ot your instructor to check it for you.
+If no email arrives or your username is not recognized, reach out to your instructor for assistance.

 ---

 ### 4. Other options

-TO Be Completed.
+To Be Completed.